johnsengendo/Digital-Forensics/README.md

 * With random noise fed into the generator, fake fashion images where generated.
 These where then fed into the discriminator which categorised them as fake or real, based on the [test set data](https://www.kaggle.com/datasets/zalando-research/fashionmnist?select=fashion-mnist_test.csv) that was given to the discriminator.
 * When the fake images where rejected by the discriminator, the generator learned that it needs to improve in making better images that resemble the real fashion images.

-So the generator was trained on becoming better to fool the discriminator and the discriminator trained on becoming better in categorising fake and real fashion data.
+So the generator was trained on becoming better to fool the discriminator and the discriminator trained on becoming better in categorising fake from real fashion data.

-The [algorithim](digital_forensics_project.py) can be run on the cloud via Colab with GPU enabled or locally as a Jupyter notebook.
+The [notebook](digital_forensics_project.py) can be run on the cloud via Colab with GPU enabled or locally as a Jupyter notebook.